 If the Kasai procedure is successful, jaundice disappears and bilirubin levels return to normal.
 This happens in 40-60% of infants having a Kasai procedure.
 Even with the Kasai procedure, many children with this disease. still develop more scarring in the liver and eventually need a liver transplant.

 Although liver transplantation a major surgical procedure.
 Requiring long term immunosuppression and medicines.
-This life-saving procedure has markedly improved survival rates of infants and children with biliary atresia.
-Long-term survival after liver transplantation for biliary atresia is over 90%.
+This life-saving procedure has markedly so improved the survival rates of infants and children with biliary atresia.
+Long-term survival but after liver transplantation for biliary atresia is over 90%.